Hiking trails in Maastricht: 7 top routes for a walk in the wild – DutchReview

 🗺Route: Make your way past Waldeckpark and follow Bieslangerweg road out of the city.
 Once you hit Cannerweg road, you just follow that until you reach the Chateau.
 On the way back, cross the Jeker river and follow the Mergelweg back into the centre of Maastricht.

 After all that walking, you can settle down with something tasty to drink in one of the many gezellig spots in Maastricht.
-Regardless of which route you choose, the nature and sceneries here are sure to satisfy your out-doorsy cravings.
+Regardless of which route you choose, the nature and scenery here are sure to satisfy your outdoorsy cravings.
 Enjoy!

 Where in Maastricht would you recommend for a hike?
 Tell us in the comments below!